snisarg/snisarg.github.io/_posts/2019-09-02-stay-put-v-jump-ship.markdown

 I'm trying to be generic, but this is coming from my experience of changing jobs as a software engineer.
 I believe engineers have some of the best flexibility in choosing employers or working on their own projects.
 Here are some of the things I consider before finding a new employer.

-# When to change jobs
+# When To Change Jobs

 * Dissatisfaction